San Diego National Association of Hispanic Nurses

 Section 1.
 Proposed amendments shall be referred to the Committee on Articles and Bylaws.

 Section 2.
-The Secretary of the organization shall cause notice of each proposed amendment, with the recommendations thereon, if any, of the Bylaws Committee of Articles and Bylaws to be mailed not less than five (5) days and no more than sixty (60) days prior to the annual meeting of the members at which the amendment is to be considered.
+The Correspondence Secretary of the organization shall cause notice of each proposed amendment, with the recommendations thereon, if any, of the Bylaws Committee of Articles and Bylaws to be sent not less than five (5) days and no more than sixty (60) days prior to the general meeting at which the amendment is to be considered.

 Section 3.
 These By-laws may be amended with notice by a majority vote at any meeting at which a quorum is present.

 Section 4.
-These By-laws may be amended without previous notice by seventy-five percent (75%) of the votes cast at any annual meeting at which a quorum is present.
+These By-laws may be amended without previous notice by seventy-five percent (75%) of the votes cast at any general meeting at which a quorum is present.

 Section 5.
-70% of all funds raised during the calendar year, will be transferred in to the scholarship fund.
-Of this amount, 90% of the scholarship fund will be used toward the scholarships the following year.
-10% of this fund will be used as an assist to active members to participate in professional development activities.
+70% of all funds raised during the calendar year will be transferred to the scholarship fund.
+A majority of the scholarship fund at the board’s discretion will be used toward the scholarships the following year.
+A smaller portion of this fund, not to exceed 10%, will be used to assist active members to participate in professional development activities.
 The amounts will be calculated by the president and treasurer at the end of the calendar year and will be announced at the January meeting.
-The rules, criteria and deadlines for the scholarship and professional development awards will be approved the board and listed on the respective applications.
+The rule, criteria and deadlines for the scholarship and professional development awards will be approved by the board and listed on the respective applications.

 Officers shall not receive any compensation for their services as such, but may be reimbursed for their expenses.